rdfostrich/article-jws2018-ostrich/content/evaluation.md

 The percentage of storage space that this component requires compared to the complete store is indicated between brackets.
 </figcaption>
 </figure>

-[](#results-ostrich-ingestion-rate-beara) shows the ingestion rate for each consecutive version for BEAR-A, while [](#results-ostrich-ingestion-size-beara) shows the corresponding increasing storage sizes.
-Analogously, [](#results-ostrich-ingestion-rate-bearb-hourly) shows the ingestion rate for BEAR-B-hourly, and [](#results-ostrich-ingestion-size-bearb-hourly) shows its storage sizes.

 <figure id="results-ostrich-ingestion-rate-beara">
 <img src="img/results-ostrich-ingestion-rate-beara.svg" alt="[bear-a ostrich ingestion rate]" height="150em">